Prsd17/Bicycle-Booking-in-London/README.md

 ### Action
 Based on the analysis and results, recommendations can be provided for improving bicycle rentals, such as:

-1. Months like Dec, Jan and Feb sees less amount of booking to increase it we can provide a discount on the booking to attract more customres.
+1. Months like Dec, Jan and Feb sees less amount of booking to increase it we can provide a discount on the booking to attract more customers.
 2. Working days sees more booking so we can provide an offer during weekends or holidays to bring in more bookings.